 Log every tattoo machine service, calibration, and voltage check in one place.
-Track service intervals, running voltage, and build a full machine history for every piece of equipment.
+Track intervals, running voltage, and full equipment history.

 Founder & Piercing Expert